22 Recursion and fixed points

 }

-Now define factorial without any self-reference:
+Now define factorial without any self-reference at all:

 fact <- Z(function(f) function(n) {